sampsyo/cs6120/content/blog/2022-03-22-type-alias/index.md

 ## Type Preliminaries
-**Readers can skip this section if they are already familiar with type systems or wish to focus on TBAA**
+**Readers can skip this section if they are already familiar with type systems or wish to focus on TBAA.**

 Given two types $\tau_1$ and $\tau_2$, we say that $\tau_1$ is a subtype of $\tau_2$ if whenever a value of $\tau_2$ is expected, it is legal to supply a value of $\tau_1$ in its place.
 If we view types as sets and all possible values of a type as its elements, the subtyping relation can be considered roughly the subset relation.
 Familiar examples from Java include `class Person extends Object` and `class LinkedList<T> implements Iterable<T>`, etc. There's also the numeric tower[^2] from Typed Racket:
 <p align="center"> <img src="numeric_tower.png" style="zoom:30%;" /> </p>